spacedroids/mechanic/README.md

 # Mechanic
 A clicker game.

-Agenda:
-What I was planning to do
-Brief demo
-Challenge to solve
-What I'd do next

 ## Brief Overview
 ### Game Loop
 At the bottom of main.js you'll find this loop: